 Our mission

-The Sahel Integrated Resilience Programme (SIRP), led by WFP and partners, is dedicated to restoring ecosystems and supporting vulnerable communities across Burkina Faso, Chad, Mali, Mauritania, and Niger.
-SIRP addresses land degradation, climate change, and food insecurity by integrating sustainable land management, water conservation, agroforestry, and regenerative practices.
-Through community-centered planning, SIRP revitalizes degraded landscapes and builds resilience, equipping communities with the knowledge and resources to thrive amid environmental and economic pressures.
+The Sahel Integrated Resilience Programme (Sahel IRP), led by WFP and partners, is dedicated to restoring ecosystems and supporting vulnerable communities across Burkina Faso, Chad, Mali, Mauritania, and Niger.
+Operating in areas near conflict and protracted food insecurity, Sahel IRP brings together diverse populations, including displaced communities, to promote social cohesion and reduce humanitarian needs.
+It addresses land degradation and food insecurity through soil and water conservation, agroforestry, and regenerative practices.
+Community-centered planning revitalizes degraded land and strengthens resilience, equipping people to become more self-reliant amid environmental and economic pressures.

 Classification